Ebiroll/qemu_esp32/README.md

  File 'esp32flash.bin' is truncated or corrupt.
 ```

-If you get this error try giving the application as kernel parameter.

-> -kernel /home/olas/esp/qemu_esp32/examples/07_flash_mmap/build/mmap_test.elf

 So it does not work perfectly yet.
 More debugging is needed. :-(

-Seems that the mmapping has a bug.
-Will maybe fixed on a rainy day.
+Seems that the qemu, mmapping has a bug and or  spi_flash_read, spi_flash_write  Will maybe fixed on a rainy day.

 > (gdb) b start_cpu0_default